jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

   ![](assets/2022-10-21-11-05-56-image.png)

 There is a high impact on Prometheus consumption caused by doubling most of the metrics.
-We still dont see a high impact on Kubelet.
+We see an improvement on Kubelet, but not very much, considering all the intervals we changed.

-#### Kubelet performance is not getting better
+#### Kubelet performance is not getting much better

-Digging into the different jobs we have in the 'Prometheus.yaml' configuration file (explained above how to get and set this file), we can find the following jobs:
+We have done a kind of "random" doubling of scrape intervals, from the many available.
+If we go a little bit deeper on Prometheus configuration, we can find which are the ones affecting only to Kubelet:

 ```bash
 > cat /tmp/file.yaml | grep 'serviceMonitor/openshift-monitoring/kubelet/'  -A 7